berops/claudie/docs/docs-overview/docs-overview.md

 ## Input manifest

-This section contains an example YAML files of the InputManifest CRD that tells Claudie how should your infrastructure look like.
-Besides these files you cna also find an API reference for the InputManifest CRD there.
+This section contains examples of YAML files of the InputManifest CRD that tell Claudie what should an infrastructure look like.
+Besides these files, you can also find an API reference for the InputManifest CRD there.

 ## How Claudie works